Updated: Sep 18

-To celebrate LGBT History Month, we've curated a selection of Queer Leaders and Organisations from the past and present who have shaped history through their actions and courageously created space for others.
+To celebrate Pride Month, we've curated a selection of Queer Leaders and Organisations from the past and present who have shaped history through their actions and courageously created space for others.

 As Queer Leaders and change makers, we wouldn't be who we are today if it weren't for some iconic figures and organisations who came before us.
 An inherent aspect of being an activist or an advocate is to positively insight change and create space for others, including those who may come after you.
 Our team have chosen a small selection of Queer Role Models whom they find inspiring - for the work they're currently doing within the community or the legacy they have left behind.

 A lesbian poet and author, known for writing “The Well of Loneliness”, a lesbian novel which underwent an obscenity trial in the UK, resulting in it being banned and copies of the book destroyed.
 The ban was lifted 30 years later.
 Living off money inherited from her wealthy father, she was able to live without working or marrying, instead spending her time pursuing various women.
 She was in a relationship with sculptor Una Troubridge until her death in 1936.

 Unapologetic and an icon of our time, Radam is someone who you cannot fail to look up to, the power and knowledge they carry in their 6’5 frame is electric and they are full of heart!
 They are a model and a writer who uses their social media platforms to share educational and uplifting content that can't help but make us smile.

 Currently a member of the national Transgender Advisory board for trans pioneers, Jay Stewart has been part of the trans community for almost two decades, and has led a national grassroots organisation with a wealth of lived, years of experience and in depth knowledge of the trans community.
 Jay is the CEO and founder of Gendered Intelligence, the largest trans organisation in the UK.